Affiliate links on SoundGuys may earn us a commission. Learn more.

 If you’re used to consumer headphones, you’ll probably think that the DT 900 PRO X is a little light on bass.
 However, it’s not—it just doesn’t crank it to the same degree that most portable cans do.
 This will be pretty noticeable on anything mixed during the era of the loudness wars—but then again, a lot of those mixes sound bad anyway.
 Postwar tunes like Touch by Daft Punk (read: properly mixed tracks) should be a lot easier to hear everything going on with the Beyerdynamic DT 990 PRO X than it would on say, the Sony WH-1000XM4.
 This is precisely because that flat line above means that no fundamental notes in most of the sounds in that track are wildly emphasized over others.

-How does the Beyerdynamic DT 900 PRO X compare to the Beyerdynamic DT 990 PRO?
+What’s the difference between the Beyerdynamic DT 900 PRO X and DT 990 PRO?

 At a premium, the DT 900 PRO X brings improved comfort and durability (with replaceable parts) and a low impedance that works with all devices.
 If those features aren’t of critical importance to you, you’re better off saving your money with the older DT 990 PRO instead.